UQComputingSociety/constitution/constitution.md

 ### 1 Preliminaries
-1.1 The Society shall be called ìUniversity of Queensland Computing Societyî, hereafter referred to as ìthe Societyî
+1.1 The Society shall be called ‚ÄúUniversity of Queensland Computing Society‚Äù, hereafter referred to as ‚Äúthe Society‚Äù
 1.2 The Society shall be an associated body of the University of Queensland Union in the category of General Society.

 ### 2 Aim and Objectives